wanghaisheng/responsive-landing-page-starter/content/blog/en/handling-inbound-calls-with-python-dr.md

 A private key is also created in your current directory.

-The Answer URL is the URL that Nexmo will call back on when a call to a Nexmo number is answered.
+The Answer URL is the URL that Vonage will call back on when a call to a Vonage number is answered.

 Nexmo posts event information that helps you monitor your call to the Event URL.
 In this article the sample code shown just acknowledges the POST, but the event data is not used.

 ## Purchase a Number

-If you do not already have a Nexmo Number you will need to purchase one.
+If you do not already have a Vonage Number you will need to purchase one.

 First search for a suitable number: